Flagrare/flagrare/README.md

 Nothing connects us more than stories.
 Here is mine.

-- 🎮 Working on knowledge to be a Game Developer;
+- 🎮 Game Developer;
-- 📚 Writing and forging new worlds is part of my soul;
+- 📚 Writer and Narrative designer, forging new worlds is part of my soul;
 - 🖥️ Fullstack Software Engineer (React.JS + Kotlin SpringBoot);
 - 📈 Specialist in data-driven apps;